jocic/PHP.GoogleAuthenticator/readme.md

 Generating a secret is quite a straightforward process, it is done upon instantiating an object.

-**Note:** Secret is an encoded 80-bit value used for one-time password generation.
-It should ideally be unique for each account so you should appropriately check it's uniqueness before assigning it.
+__Note:__ Secret is an encoded 80-bit value used for one-time password generation.
+It should ideally be unique for each account so you perform an appropriate check before assigning it.

 ```php
 $secret = new Jocic\GoogleAuthenticator\Secret();